 In a previous article, I call people like Elon Musk “expert-generalists” (a term coined by Orit Gadiesh, chairman of Bain & Company).
 Expert-generalists study widely in many different fields, understand deeper principles that connect those fields, and then apply the principles to their core specialty.

 Based on my review of Musk’s life and the academic literature related to learning and expertise, I’m convinced that we should ALL learn across multiple fields in order to increase our odds of breakthrough success.

 If you’re someone who loves learning in different areas, you’re probably familiar with this well-intentioned advice:

 The implicit assumption is that if you study in multiple areas, you’ll only learn at a surface level, never gain mastery.

 The success of expert-generalists throughout time shows that this is wrong.Learning across multiple fields provides an information advantage (and therefore an innovation advantage) because most people focus on just one field.

 For example, if you’re in the tech industry and everyone else is just reading tech publications, but you also know a lot about biology, you have the ability to come up with ideas that almost no one else could.
 Vice-versa.
 If you’re in biology, but you you also understand artificial intelligence, you have an information advantage over everyone else who stays siloed.

 Despite this basic insight, few people actually learn beyond their industry.

 Each new field we learn that is unfamiliar to others in our field gives us the ability to make combinations that they can’t.
-This is the modern polymath advantage.
+This is the expert-generalist advantage.